prookyon/MonoObsLog/README.md

 ### Objects Tab
 - Supports querying location data from Simbad server.
 Or you can add the coordinates yourself.
 This is not required but needed for Moon angular separation calculations and altitude plot.
 - Shows altitude plot for selected object
-- Shows sky view with all known objects (make sure to set correct location in settings)
+- Shows sky view with all known objects (make sure to set correct location in settings).
+Might take some time to generate.

 ### Sessions Tab
 - Intended usage is to add sessions by the date of the evening before the session.
 (So if you started imaging after midnight enter the previous day) The logic for moon calculations is based on that.
 Why?
 Personal preference 🙂